Supplementary Credit Cards: What They Are and How They Work

 Applying for a Supplementary Credit Card

-Because any supplementary credit cards are tied to the account of the primary cardholder, you can’t apply for a supplementary credit card directly.
-Instead, the primary cardholder will need to request an additional card directly from the issuer.
+Because supplementary credit cards are tied to the account of the primary cardholder, the person being added to the account can’t apply for a supplementary credit card directly.
+Instead, the primary cardholder will need to request an additional card from the issuer.

 To do so, the primary cardholder can either call the customer service number listed on the back of their credit card or request an additional card through their online account or app.